TheTechAngle/TheTechAngle.github.io/_posts/2018-10-7-Appendix.md

 Many times, data will be replicated across nodes.
 The consistency of a system is a way of stating how quickly and accurately the data is updated across the nodes such that it is consistent across all the nodes.See also strong consistency and eventual consistency.
 See [here](https://mwhittaker.github.io/consistency_in_distributed_systems/1_baseball.html) for a detailed explanation.

+### Cross origin resource sharing
+Allows restricted resource on a web page to be requested from another domain outside the domain from which th efirst resource was served.
+Browser makes an HTTP OPTIONS (GET PUT POST) call for a url, and the server retursn a response saying "These other domains are approved to GET this url"

 ### Durability
 The durability of a system guarantees that data that is committed persists, or is saved permanently.